nonplayer/hammercrawl/hc_complete_rules.md

 **Primary Tank:** Fighters have advantage on all Hit Dice rolls, *and* reroll all 1s on Hit Dice.

 **Shield-Trained:** Fighters can use a Shield Bash with any one of their successful attack dice.
+After a bash, the Fighter loses the shield's AC bonus until the start of their next turn in combat.

 **Two-Hander:** When using a two-handed weapon, Fighters roll an *extra* damage die with their attacks, applying the result to all attacks that hit.